auth0-samples/laravel/00-Starter-Seed/readme.md

-# Laravel example tutorial
+# Laravel Login Tutorial

-This is a tutorial on how to run an example [laravel](https://laravel.com/) application that uses [Auth0](auth0.com) for authentication, we have it in two flavors: a local application using [Apache](https://www.apache.org/) or in the cloud using [Heroku](https://www.heroku.com/).
+This is a tutorial on how to run an example [Laravel](https://laravel.com/) application that uses [Auth0](auth0.com) for authentication.
+We have it in two flavors: a local application using [Apache](https://www.apache.org/) or in the cloud using [Heroku](https://www.heroku.com/).

+A step-by-step [Quickstart document](hhttps://auth0.com/docs/quickstart/webapp/laravel) is provided with more detail on how this example was built.
+If you prefer to skip it and just run the sample, make sure to setup the project first using the steps below.

 ## Local Application